 “On the basis of your age and calculated risk for heart disease or stroke over 7.5%, the ACC/AHA guidelines suggest you should be on a moderate to high intensity statin.”

-In other words, the medical establishment tells healthy older people they need statins, regardless of anything but their age.
-A new analysis of data from a randomized clinical trial questions that American Heart Association dogma (JAMA Internal Medicine, online, May 22, 2017).
+The medical establishment tells healthy older people they need statins, regardless of anything but their age.
+An analysis of data from a randomized clinical trial questions that American Heart Association dogma (JAMA Internal Medicine, online, May 22, 2017).

 The ALLHAT-LLT Clinical Trial Defies Conventional Wisdom